-Poured in Placer Rubber is a unitary safety surfacing system that has gained popularity in the last couple decades in the playground and sports arena.
+Poured in Place Rubber is a unitary safety surfacing system that has gained popularity in the last couple of decades in the playground and sports arena.
 It has several advantages over traditional surfacing systems such as mulch or tiles.
-The rubberized surface forms one continuous layer without seams or edges.
-It can be installed to fit any shape area.
-It comes in many colors and can be combined to create different shapes and even logos.
-It is compliant with ADA standards (American Disabilities Act) and, with the right care, it can provide years of fun and play for your kids.
+The rubberized surface forms one continuous layer without seams or edges and can be installed to fit any shape area.
+It comes in many colors and can be combined to create unique shapes such as logos.
+It is compliant with ADA standards (American Disabilities Act) and, with the right care, it can provide years of fun and safe play for your kids.

 Most poured in place rubber systems consist of two layers:

 - An impact attenuation layer, also called the base layer or the buffings layer (because it consists of tire buffings).
 This layer’s thickness goes hand in hand with the fall height of the equipment in the area.
 For example: A two inch base layer is typically adequate for equipment that has a 5 foot fall height.

 - A wear layer that is typically made out of EPDM granules.
 This is the colorful layer that coats the base layer.
 Both layers are mixed with a polyurethane binder (Either aromatic or aliphatic glue), and then poured and hand troweled right on site, hence the term “Poured in place rubber surfacing”.
 (Note: In the UK, it is referred to as “Wet Pour system”)